rockcrafters/chiselled-jre/README.md

 The differences in the vendor distribution could be attributed to the audience providing survey responses.

-The chiselled JRE container is built based on Ubuntu 22.04 version of Java 8 runtime - `8u352-b08`.
+The chiselled JRE container is built based on the Ubuntu 22.04 version of Java 8 runtime - `8u352-b08`.

 This section provides a comparison with readily-available JRE 8 images for Ubuntu 22.04:
  - Eclipse Adoptium: `eclipse-temurin:8u352-b08-jre-jammy`